orientechnologies/orientdb-docs/Upgrade.md

-# Upgrade
+# Upgrading
+_____

-OrientDB uses the Semantic Versioning System (http://semver.org) where given a version number MAJOR.MINOR.PATCH, increment the:
+OrientDB uses the Semantic Versioning System (http://semver.org), where the version numbers follow this format MAJOR.MINOR.PATCH, Here are the meanings of the increments:

-- MAJOR version when you make incompatible API changes,
+- MAJOR version entails incompatible API changes,
-- MINOR version when you add functionality in a backwards-compatible manner
+- MINOR version entails functionality in a backward-compatible manner
-- PATCH version when you make backwards-compatible bug fixes.
+- PATCH version entails backward-compatible bug fixes.

-So between PATCH versions the compatibility is assured (example 1.7.0 -> 1.7.8).
-Between MINOR and MAJOR versions you could export and re-import the database.
-See below in the column "Database":
+So between PATCH versions, the compatibility is assured (example 1.7.0 -> 1.7.8).
+Between MINOR and MAJOR versions, you may need to export and re-import the database.
+To find out if your upgrade must be done over exporting and importing the database, see below in the column "Database":

 ## Compatibility Matrix